 Even if you are suited for a contracting career, is now a good time?
 As the world continues to reel from the ongoing impacts of COVID-19 and prioritising recovery plans, is it the right time for contracting?

-Angela Chan, Director of Page Personnel Hong Kong, believes that it is.
-For one, periods of uncertainty mean that it is difficult for businesses to make long-term decisions — such as hiring permanent staff and increasing headcounts.
-Contractors, especially those available on a moment’s notice, fit the bill perfectly.
+Angela Chan, Director at Page Personnel Hong Kong, believes it is.
+For one, periods of uncertainty make it difficult for businesses to make long-term decisions — such as hiring permanent staff and increasing headcounts.
+Contractors fit the bill perfectly, especially those available at a moment’s notice.

 So contrary to popular belief, an economic downturn is a high time for contractors to step in.

 “Many people misunderstand that because there’s a slowdown, they want to be permanent staff because of the stability.
 However, I always tell my candidates that if you are permanent staff, chances of getting laid off [during a recession] is higher because of the ‘last in, first out’ policy,” Chan explains.
 “Whereas if you join as a contractor, the cost is minimal.”